Character subpage for the Universe 2 characters.

 - Overshadowed by Awesome: A great example within the tournament.
 He is one of the strongest members of Universe 2 and can easily defeat average opponents, as shown when he rings out Zircor effortlessly.
 However, compared with absurdly overpowered fighters like the Saiyans, he is a small fry.
 He ultimately suffers a humiliating loss to Frieza, who easily anticipates his attacks and beats him to within an inch of his life so he can't save himself from a ring-out.

 - Playing Against Type: A character example in-universe.
-Yardrats are known to be Weak, but Skilled, being weak fighters but have developed some amazing techniques.
-While he has access to Instant Transmission, he seems to be be reasonably strong for a Yardrat, judging by how quickly he recovered from Caulifla kicking him and how he eliminated Universe 10's Zircor.
+Yardrats are known to be Weak, but Skilled, being weak fighters but having developed some amazing techniques.
+While he has access to Instant Transmission, he seems to be reasonably strong for a Yardrat, judging by how quickly he recovered from Caulifla kicking him and how he eliminated Universe 10's Zircor.
 All things considered, he's a strong Yardrat, but that still makes him a little fish in a big pond.

 - Teleport Spam: He liberally uses his Instant Transmission, along with his ability to hide his energy, to keep Goku off-balance.
 Shame he forgot there were other fighters in the ring.
 He teleported shortly after Caulifla kicked him, so he wasn't knocked out.